dic-case-studies/casa6/readme.md

 A non-exhaustive list of when **./setup.py genmake** followed by **make** will need to be rerun includes:
 * modification of cerberus files.
 These are copied by **./setup.py genmake**; **make** does not deal with them
-* changes in tool dependencies when modifying *<tool>.xml* files.
-If one does not change tool dependencies when modifying *<tool.xml>* files, they need only rerun **make**.
+* changes in tool dependencies when modifying *&lt;tool&gt;.xml* files.
+If one does not change tool dependencies when modifying *&lt;tool&gt;.xml* files, they need only rerun **make**.
 However, if a new tool dependency is introduced or an existing dependency removed (eg via a function return value), one will have to start by rerunning **./setup.py genmake** so the new dependency can propagate to the the *makefile*.

 #### See If It Works